Ogilvy (agency): 2010s

 Company leadership said Ogilvy became too complicated with these individual units.
 CEO John Seifert launched the company's "re-founding" in June 2018, during which the company changed its name from Ogilvy & Mather to Ogilvy, restructured, and rolled out a new, unified brand and logo to simplify its services.
 All but one of Ogilvy's sub-brands were wrapped into one: Ogilvy.
 The company retained its separate strategy division, but renamed it to Ogilvy Consulting.

 2020s

 In June 2020, the company announced that Andy Main would be succeeding John Seifert as CEO.
 He restructured Ogilvy's services under five core business units: Advertising, Experience, Public Relations, Health, and Consulting.

 Notable clients the agency acquired in 2021 included vodka brand Absolut (March), car rental holding company Enterprise Holdings (April), The New York Philharmonic (July), TD Bank Group (September), World of Hyatt (May), US agency Federal Emergency Management Agency (October), and Coca-Cola (November).

 In September 2022, Devika Bulchandani replaced Main as CEO.

 Notable clients the agency acquired in 2022 included automobile manufacturer Audi of America (May).

+In March 2024, the agency announced that its customer experience and relationship services, which consisted of its customer acquisition, service design, continuous commerce, and CRM & loyalty groups, would be unified under the Ogilvy One brand, with Ogilvy veteran Kent Wertime serving as CEO.